14Richa/msc-cs-23/Week1/README.md

 - Case 2 : Element 'j' belongs to 'H':

-If 'j' is larger than the kth largest element in 'A', it means 'j' doesn't belong to 'A', and we insert it into the min-heap 'H'.
+If 'j' is larger than the kth largest element in 'A', it means 'j' doesn't belong to 'A', and we insert it into the min-heap 'H' and then run a function(heapify) to maintain the heap property.

 Below is the pseudocode:

 ```